molly/manager-README/README.md

 I encourage you to write down some things throughout the week that you want to chat about if you think that will help; it can be hard to think of or bring up things in the moment.
 If you have things you want to talk about but struggle with bringing them up, feel free to send me a vague agenda ahead of time.
 If you don't know what to talk about, say so.
 We can use that as a topic.

 These are some interesting articles I've read about one-on-ones, though I don't necessarily agree with all of the points: [1](https://getlighthouse.com/blog/effective-1-on-1-meetings/), [2](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c).
 If you have thoughts on either, that might make a good topic to include in a one-on-one.

-## Work–life balance

-I strongly believe in a healthy work–life balance.
-This can mean a lot of things: coming into the office a little late because you're a zombie before 10am (guilty...), leaving by 5pm so you can pick your kids up from daycare, not being on call some days because of your religion, taking time off to maintain your health, etc.

-Let me know if you need any help to make this work.
-I don't want you working ridiculous hours, and I don't want you working at the expense of your family/health/beliefs/etc.

-If you are unhappy, please let me know.

-## On-call

-We get paged when something goes wrong with the projects we own.
-As much as possible we split the pager schedule evenly, but I won't add you to the pager rotation until we're both comfortable with that.
-As far as scheduling, I tend to just divide it equally among teammates, trying to make sure that people are not on call for long stretches of time or disproportionately on call on weekends or holidays.
-However, if there is anything affecting when you can be on call (family obligations, religious observances, vacations, etc.) please let me know and we will schedule around them.
-Similarly, if you are going to be away during a period when you're normally on call, let the team know and we can figure out who can cover you while you're away—you're _not_ expected to stay on call when you're on vacation or otherwise unavailable.

-One exception to the normal pager scheduling is if you're hourly.
-If that's the case, I will ask you which hours you consider to be your "working hours" and will not schedule you outside of this.

-If you get paged and something seems to be wrong but you don't know how to address it, please alert other people on the team.
-First try mentioning it in our team's Slack channel.
-If it's after-hours you may need to escalate the page.
-You will never be faulted for doing this; our goal is to make sure all issues are addressed, not to silo all issues to one single team member.

 ## Performance